KiranWarren/KiranWarren_T1A1/README.md

 ## - Domains and DNS

 Computer networks use IP addresses to send data packets from one device to the other.
 While this is perfectly fine for computers to communication, it becomes hard for humans to interpret and remember specific addresses.
 Domain names provide a readable and meaningful address for websites that are much easier for people to use.
+The domain name system was created in 1983 by Paul Mockapetris and his team to replace the manual and increasingly-complex process of manually assigning IP addresses and storing them for reference in a .txt file on an NIC server.

 A domain name can contain several strings, separated by periods.
 Each string can denote information about that domain.
 For example: